 How Serena Williams’ net worth was built

-By 1991, Serena was 46-3 on the junior United States Tennis Association tour.
-Just four years later, in 1995, Serena turned pro.
-In 2002, she won the French Open, U.S. Open and Wimbledon.
+By 1991, Serena Williams was 46-3 on the junior United States Tennis Association tour.
+Just four years later, in 1995, she turned pro.
+In 2002, she won the French Open, the U.S. Open and Wimbledon.
 In each tournament, she defeated her sister in the finals.
 That year, she took home around $12 million and was ranked as the top female tennis player.
-Her career prize money as of 2016 totaled $81.7 million, according to ESPN.
+Her career prize money as of mid-2017 totaled $84.5 million, according to the Women’s Tennis Association.

-But while her time on the court has added to her total wealth, endorsement deals have made her more than twice as much.
-Her original five-year deal with Nike was worth as much as $40 million.
+But while her time on the court has added to her total wealth, endorsement deals have earned her more than twice as much money.
+A five-year deal with Nike was worth as much as $40 million.
 And she gets bonuses from Nike for Grand Slam titles.
-Williams also has deals with Chase, Delta Airlines, Pepsi, IBM and several other companies.
+Williams also has had deals with Chase, Delta Airlines, Pepsi, IBM and several other companies.
 Plus, she has a clothing line and owns stake in the Miami Dolphins.

 You can use this net worth calculator to see how your net worth compares with Williams’.

 Williams recently got engaged to Reddit co-founder Alexis Ohanian.
 She has sidelined her tennis career as she awaits the birth of her first child, due during the second half of 2017.
 She won at Wimbledon in 2016 but isn’t participating this year.

 She played in the Rio Olympics in 2016 but was eliminated in the third round of women’s singles and was shut out in the first round of women’s doubles.